Comparative Study on Noise-Augmented Training and its Effect on Adversarial Robustness in ASR Systems: Background and Related Work

 \section{Background and Related Work}

-This section provides an overview of adversarial attacks and various types of robustness concerning ASR systems.
-We also discuss the interdependency between adversarial and noise robustness, drawing on literature from the image domain.
+This section provides an overview of various types of adversarial attacks against ASR systems as well as of previous results on noise and adversarial robustness of ASR systems.
+Additionally, we discuss what is known about the interdependence between adversarial and noise robustness, drawing on literature from the image domain.